 In September 2023, a Manhattan jury awarded a $38 million verdict including a $6.5 million in punitve damages for causing lung cancer to a 66-year-old man. the defendant in this lawsuit was a boiler manfacturer.

 In another Illinois verdict, a deceased pump man’s family was awarded $40.75 million for his death by mesothelioma.
 The defendant John Crane Inc. was found liable for their negligence.

 When several claims are resolved simultaneously in a single court trial, it is known as a class action lawsuit.

 When there has been a terrible accident or illness, they should not be employed as a legal remedy.
-As a result, attempts to file a class action lawsuit against Asbestos have repeatedly failed.
+As a result, attempts to file a Mesothelioma Class-Action Lawsuit against Asbestos makers have repeatedly failed.